 In line with AFFEC’s mission at reducing the number of kids in foster care, AFFEC is looking for strong parent mentors to work with parents in the Lane County Oregon community.
 We believe that one of the best ways to avoid the trauma of the foster care system is to prevent involvement in the first place.
-Many parents in our community have the potential to be loving, productive parents, however lack the tools and knowledge to do so.
+Many parents in our community have the potential to be loving, productive parents; however, they lack the tools and knowledge to do so.
 As we all probably know by now, abuse can be passed down generation to generation.
-Let’s work together to stop the cycle of abuse in our community by educating an at risk family.
-You don’t have to be rich, and you don’t have to be perfect; you do however have to possess an understanding about why this need is so great in our community and have a extra few hours a month you are willing to dedicate to simply being a stable person, confidant, and friend in the life of someone who may simply need a shoulder to lean on.
+Let’s work together to stop the cycle of abuse in our community by educating at risk families.
+You don’t have to be perfect; you do, however, have to possess an understanding of why this need is so great in our community and have a extra few hours a month you are willing to dedicate to simply being a confidant and friend in the life of someone who may simply need a stable shoulder to lean on.

 Focusing on the goal of enhancing and improving permanency outcomes for families, parent mentors are role models who provide guidance based on a combination of training and personal first-hand experience.
 Empowering and coaching parents through the process with DHS, the courts, and other family centered community partners is an important aspect of this work.
 The parent mentor works to lead by example; after the initial 12 months it is the hope that the parent feels more empowered by the skills they have learned from the mentor and are able to advocate for themselves and their family in a productive and healthy manner.

 - Have empathy/experience they are willing to share

 - Be able to pass a back ground check